-MRF tours educate visitors on the recycling process in Westchester County.
-MRF tours are free of charge and by appointment only.
-Tours may be scheduled for groups starting at the kindergarten level, including school classes, scout troops and special interest groups.
+Tours of the Material Recovery Facility (MRF) educate visitors on the recycling process in Westchester County.
+MRF tours are free of charge and by appointment only for groups starting at the kindergarten level, including school classes, scout troops, and special interest groups.
+Tours may be scheduled for weekdays only.

-Please note: Tours are limited to groups of 45 people or less.
+Please note: Tours are limited to groups of at least 10 people and no more than 40.

-Tours typically last between 45 minutes and 1 hour.
-Teachers - when planning your tour, please make certain that you have adequate supervision for the children in your group.
-The MRF is a working garbage transfer station and recycling center and safety is always a primary concern.
+Tours typically last between 45 minutes and one hour.
+Teachers: when planning your tour, please make certain that you have adequate supervision for the children in your group.
+The MRF is a working waste transfer station and recycling center and safety is always a primary concern.

 The MRF is located in Yonkers; Exit 6A/Stew Leonard Drive off the NYS Thruway/Interstate 87, just opposite Home Depot and Stew Leonard's.
 It is a busy transfer station that is closed to the public - except for pre-scheduled group tours.